Auto-EQ

 - Select

-- Start pink noise at roughtly the level you will be playing
+- Start pink noise at roughly the level you will be playing.

 - Press

-.
-The measurement will take ~3-5 seconds - Press
+Measure.
+The measurement takes ~3-5 seconds. - Press

-to continue to the reference setup page On this page you can configure how the system should be calibrated - Use the
+Nextto continue to the reference setup page as shown below.
+Here you can configure how the system is calibrated.

-line.
-Everything below this line is assumed to be "too quiet", everything above "too loud". - Select the channel where the EQ should be applied, as well as the EQ which should be used.
+Baselineslider to adjust the green0 dBline.
+Everything below this line is assumed to be "too quiet"; everything above it "too loud". - Select the channel the EQ should be applied to, and the type of EQ control that should be used.
 PEQ usually gives better results than GEQ.

 - The

-can be used to apply personal preferences to the calibration.
-If you want to have more bass for example, or more mids.
-In this screenshot I want a bit more bass and a bit less 1kHz. - Press
+Target curvecan be used to apply personal preferences to the calibration - for example, to have more bass, or more mids.
+In the above screenshot, I want a little more bass and less signal at 1kHz. - Press

-to apply the EQ to the channel - The top right shows an estimate of the the resulting spectrum.
-In this example you can see that the app is trying to reduce the signal at 50-350HZ as it was above the green baseline.
+Applyto apply it to the channel. - An estimate of the resulting spectrum is shown top right.
+In the above example you can see that the app is trying to reduce the signal at 50-350Hz as it was above the green baseline.
 The highs gets boosted because they were below the baseline in the measurement.

 Warning: This feature is still a work in progress